Last night I was excited to open an email from Kirsten Dirksen of Faircompanies.com.

 He’s been building backyard forts throughout his life.
 When he was 14 years old he read Lester Walker’s book, Tiny Houses.

-This made him realize that there were a bunch of other people out there just like him.
+This made him realize that there are many people out there just like him.

 The Tiny House Movement

-Meanwhile the movement towards small spaces continues to gain steam as people realize what they can do if they downsize.
+Meanwhile, the movement toward small spaces continues to gain steam as people realize the benefits of downsizing.